"""pmrf.model

 [docs]

-def named_params(self, include_fixed=False, flat=False, flat_params=False, submodels: 'Model' | Sequence['Model'] | str | Sequence[str] | None = None) -> dict[str, Parameter]:
+def named_params(self, include_fixed=False, submodels: 'Model' | Sequence['Model'] | str | Sequence[str] | None = None) -> dict[str, Parameter]:

-"""Return model parameters as a dict (or flattened array).
+"""Named model parameters as a dict.

 Keys are fully-qualified parameter names.
-The order matches the internal

-flattened array order.
+The order matches the internal flattened array order.

 Parameters